bruvellu/3d-tutorial/3d-tutorial.md

 ## License

-This tutorial is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).
+This tutorial is available under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).

 ## References {#sec-references}